ucsb-cs24/f19/_lab/lab00.md

 We will use gradescope to grade all your homeworks, exams and lab/programming assignments.
 You should have received an email notification with instructions about logging into gradescope.

-Log into our class site on[www.gradescope.com](www.gradescope.com): CS24 Spring 2019 and navigate to the lab00 assignment
+Log into our class site on[www.gradescope.com](www.gradescope.com): CS24 Fall 2019 and navigate to the lab00 assignment

 # Implement and submit a simple C++ program

+## These instructions, and all future lab instructions, are written under the assumption that you're working on the CSIL machines (either physically or remotely).
+You don't have to work on them, and you are welcome to work on your own machines to complete the labs in this class.

+You can come to office hours if you'd like help with getting things working on your own computer.

 ## Open a Terminal and write a simple "Hello World" program